Nigeria: Again, Bandits Abduct Students in Zamfara School, Kill Four Security Officials

 Suspected armed bandits have again abducted many students and teachers in Zamfara State.

-The latest incident happened on Sunday at the state's College of Agriculture in Bakura Local Government Area of the state.
+The latest incident happened on Sunday at the state's College of Agriculture and Animal Science in Bakura Local Government Area of the state.

 The college registrar, Aliyu Bakura, confirmed the incident to BBC Hausa Monday morning.
 He said four persons, including a police officer and three gatemen, were killed in the attack.